vinta/albedo/README.md

 ## TODO

+- Build a recommender system with Spark: Factorization Machine
 - Build a recommender system with Spark: GDBT for Feature Learning
-- Build a recommender system with Spark: Factorization Machine
+- Build a recommender system with Spark: GraphX
 - Build a recommender system with Spark: Item2Vec
 - Build a recommender system with Spark: XGBoost